ayush06092002/my_log_system/README.md

 ## Usage

-1. Use a tool like Postman to send log entries to the `/ingest` endpoint.
+1. Use a tool like Postman to send log entries to the `/ingest` endpoint, or use the files provided to push the logs.
-2. Explore the query interface at `/query` for powerful log searching and filtering.
+2. Explore the query interface at `/query_ui` for powerful log searching and filtering.
 3. Use push.py to push logs from json file.
 4. Use auto_push_generator.py to push auto generated logs.
+5. Access the query interface at 'http://127.0.0.1:3000/query_ui'

 ## API Endpoints